Hellmonk/bloatcrawl2/crawl-ref/docs/crawl_manual.rst

 Even if you are getting the benefit constantly, you will never pay more MP than you would if you were constantly recasting the spell in regular Crawl.
 Similarly, these spells will make you hungrier when you benefit from them, but never faster than they would in regular Crawl.
+Because these charges are only made when you get a benefit, there is no reason to, eg, switch Portal Projectile off when not firing projectiles.

 If you are using an artefact that suppresses spellcasting (the -Cast flag), or if you are brainless, none of your permanent enchantments